kuzzleio/kuzzle/doc/1/plugins/guides/strategies/overview/index.md

 ### statically register strategies

-Plugins can declare a `strategies` object which contain authentication strategies to register.
+Plugins can declare a `strategies` object which contains the authentication strategies to register.
+This object will be interpreted by Kuzzle only once, immediately after this plugin's init function has resolved.
 Each key of this object is the name of the strategy to register and the value is the strategy object containing `config` and `methods` properties.

 For example, to register a strategy named `local` with the `Local` authenticator: